 We heard about through the grapevine about Wine Bottle Renew in Northern California.
 Bottle-cleaning is more common in Europe, but close to the beautiful Napa Valley vineyards, there’s plenty of options for reuse.
 According to their website, of the 300 million cases of wine sold each year in the U.S., none of the bottles are reused and 70% end up in landfills.

 Wine Bottle Renew collects used wine bottles and cleans and processes them.
 High temperatures decontaminate the bottles before they are redistributed back to bottlers.
 It’s a solid recycling scheme worth a toast!

-Kind Vines also washes and reuses bottles with a zero waste slant, and is another responsible way to enjoy wine.
+Kind Vines in Arizona also washes and reuses bottles with a zero waste slant, and is another responsible way to enjoy wine.
 Their sustainable wine bottle packaging is 100% reusable glass.
 Bottles are screen-printed which eliminates the need for a delabeling system, and also includes informative and educational content about the program.

 Cool Recycled Gifts for the Wine Lover

 A great way for anyone to participate in the process of recycling is to purchase recycled products.
 This helps close the recycling loop and supports the recycling industry.
 A small amount of your purchase through any of these links goes to us to keep the site going and continue to promote recycled products and provide recycling information.

 These recycled tea light holders are made from reclaimed wine bottles.
 Great for dinner parties!

 The recycled wine bottle platter below is made from 100% recycled glass.
 These wine bottle-shaped platters are perfect for the little nibbles that accompany a wine tasting.
 Bonus for cheese lovers- the spreader is included.

 An 8GB USB drive made from a recycled wine cork is an excellent way to keep track of information after you’ve been through a few glasses of wine.